MattHatwey/Manemo/chapter5.md

 "Let us make a grave." said Legendaria.

 Everyone started working on the grave.
 Matt dug, and Sansei brought shovels everytime the shovels would break.
 Others were planting flowers, adding the stone, bringing beach glass, looking for memories, writing the words, or calling for their kids to help too.
+They finished 2 hours later, at 10:00AM.

 Legendaria smiled.
 So did everyone else.